-- Ensure that employees rights and benefits are in place.
+- Ensure that employees' rights and benefits are in place.

 Health and safety induction training is provided to new employees and it can help employees in becoming more familiar with work activities, responsibilities, their colleagues, operating policies, procedures, and rules.

 The topics which must be covered in the induction will vary according to the employee’s role and the organisation’s own safety requirements.
-However, some of the following are common safety induction topics which are covered:
+However, some of the following are common safety induction topics that are covered: